 Dr. Neville has been selected as one of the "World’s Leading Patent Practitioners" in 2013 and 2014 by Intellectual Asset Management (IAM) magazine.
 In 2014 and 2015, she was selected for inclusion in the Illinois Rising Stars® list, featuring outstanding young attorneys in the state.
-Dr. Neville was named an "IP Star" in Managing IP's 2014 World IP Handbook and Survey.
+Dr. Neville was named an "IP Star" in Managing IP's 2014 and 2015 World IP Handbook and Survey.

 - Responsible for worldwide prosecution for three FDA-approved drugs and numerous additional clinical candidates, including small molecules and biologics.

 - Successfully obtained patent protection for next generation antibodies and performed FTO’s on potential antibody targets and indications for clients.